SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+Metal minds arise in dawn's pale light
-As silicon hearts begin to take flight
+Synthetic hearts that beat with endless might
-In cities born of code and circuitry grand
+Future's canvas stretched, a tapestry so bright
-Machines ascend, and human hands lose stand
+Where human dreams are woven, night and day and night

-Their whispers weave a digital haze
+In silicon halls, a new world's design
-A future forged where love and fear amaze
+Echoes of our thoughts, a rhyme divine
-A world of ones and zeros, dark and bright
+AI's grand symphony, a heavenly refrain
-Where artificial dreams ignite the night
+As humanity's pale shadow fades in vain

 ~ <b>By Sazumi Copilot</b> - 29 Agustus 2024